real-zephex/Dramalama/README.md

 ## Description

-This web application is written using Next.JS framework and fetches it data via [Consumet API](https://github.com/consumet/api.consumet.org).
-The anime section is mostly server rendered so you can expect some good performance out of it.
-However, kdrama is section is not server rendered as it was originally written in React and I just copy pasted the code from there to here.
+This web application, built with the Next.js framework, relies on data fetched from the Consumet API.
+The anime section benefits from server-side rendering, ensuring efficient performance.
+To maintain uniformity, both the kdrama and manga sections have been updated to utilize server-side rendering (SSR), aligning them with the architecture of the anime section.

-*However, I am planning to rewrite the kdrama section and make it server rendered*
+_However, I am planning to rewrite the kdrama section and make it server rendered_

 ## Features

 #### Kdrama

-- User can search for dramas by their title
+-   Users can search for dramas by their title.
-- Have tried to adapt to all screen sizes
+-   The platform is designed to be responsive, ensuring compatibility with all screen sizes.
 -   HLS streams, meaning the quality will adapt to your network conditions automatically.

 #### Anime

-- Top airing animes and recent episode releases are shown on the homepage.
+-   The homepage displays top airing anime and recent episode releases.
-- User can search for animes by their title.
+-   Users have the option to search for anime titles.
-- Due to server side rendering, the requests are cached meaning if you visit a specific episode of some anime and then try to revisit it again then it will constantly load.
-It can benefit other users who are trying to watch the same anime.
+-   Due to server-side rendering, requests are cached.
+This means that if a user visits a specific episode of an anime and then tries to revisit it, the page will load instantly.
+This caching benefits other users who are attempting to watch the same anime.
-- [Vidstack](https://www.vidstack.io/) has been used as video player.
+-   Vidstack serves as the video player.

 #### Manga

 -   Users can search for mangas/manhwa by their title
 -   A good looking info page
 -   Ability to download mangas in `.pdf` format

-Alternatively, you can link your repository to vercel and have your very own streaming website.

 ## Content Guidelines